Building Confidence Around Dogs

-Therefore, in conjunction with our successful Be Dog Smart campaign we have developed a programme of activities for children and their families on how to safely manage these fears and build their confidence.
+Therefore, in conjunction with our successful Be Dog Smart campaign we have developed a workshop for children and their families on how to safely manage these fears and build their confidence.

 For more information on what we can offer please contact your local Education and Community Officer and contact them directly via their email or phone number listed.

-We also have our Building Confidence Around Dogs leaflet available to download from the link below or you can order hard copies via the Literature Order Form
+We also have our Building Confidence Around Dogs leaflet available to download from the link below.

 Top tips for parents: